attiot/starterkit-tutorials/tutorials/starter-kit-guide.md

 _**Note: The cellular shield has specific voltage requirements, it requires 5V at 2.4A.
 USB ports and cell phone chargers provide the necessary 5V, but may not provide the required current.
-If using a different power source than one provided with the ISK, be sure to check the power supply’s output specifications to ensure it provides at least 2.4A current.
+If using a different power source than one provided with the IoT SK, be sure to check the power supply’s output specifications to ensure it provides at least 2.4A current.
 Without the correct input power, the modem will not initialize properly.**_

-The other USB cable is used to connect the development board to a PC in order to download firmware updates or custom applications to the board.
+The other USB cable is used to connect the development board to a PC in order to download firmware updates or custom software applications to the board.
 Connect the USB cable to the development board using the Micro-USB connector on the lower-left corner of the development board shown in Figure 4.
 Use the connector to the left of the Ethernet port shown in the figure.

-Finally, activate the SIM using the instructions provided in [Jasper Account (SIM Card Registration)](#menu9 "Jasper Account (SIM Card Registration)") then insert the SIM into the cellular shield.
+Finally, activate the SIM using the instructions provided in [SIM Card Registration](#menu9 "SIM Card Registration") then insert the SIM into the cellular shield.
 The socket for the
 SIM is on the cellular shield, right above the development board’s Ethernet connector shown in Figure 4.
 Insert the SIM with its metal connectors facing down toward the cellular shield and the end with the cut-off corner